-Type II tumors are far more likely to grow quickly and spread to other areas of the body than type 1 tumors.
-However, they often respond to chemotherapy.
+Type II tumors are far more likely to grow quickly and spread to other areas of your body than type 1 tumors.
+But they often respond to chemotherapy.
 High-grade (grade 3) serous carcinoma is an example of a type II ovarian cancer tumor.

 Are you at risk for ovarian cancer?